 Effective knee therapy occurs when your doctor or therapist targets the actual cause of your pain.
 The knee joint is a complex entity comprised of multiple soft tissues (ligaments, tendons, and muscles), cartilaginous structures (the articular cartilage and the menisci) as well as the 14 bursae.
 Degenerative changes (wear and tear), injury, or underlying health conditions are known factors implicated in knee pain.

 Knee pain is a common condition in kids, young adults, and the elderly.
-However, effective knee therapy and treatment that repairs the cause isn’t that common.
+However, effective knee therapy and treatment that repairs the cause aren’t that common.
 Unfortunately, most doctors and therapists provide palliative care.
 Palliative care can be of help.
 To recover fully, you will need targeted treatment.
-In other words, knee therapy and knee treatment needs to be comprehensive, so it targets, fix, and repairs the damaged tissues or structures without injections or surgery.
+In other words, knee therapy and knee treatment need to be comprehensive, so it targets, fix, and repairs the damaged tissues or structures without injections or surgery.

 What Is The Function Of The Knee Joint?

 The primary function of the knee joint is to bear the body’s weight and to provide mobility.
-The bending, extending, and straightening of the knee joint is accomplished through a serious of interconnecting soft tissues.
-Mules, ligaments, tendons, cartilage, and meniscus, along with the four primary bones of the knee, achieve movements that occur at the knee joint.
+The bending, extending, and straightening of the knee joint is accomplished through a series of interconnecting soft tissues.
+Mules, ligaments, tendons, cartilage, and meniscus, along with the four primary bones of the knee, achieve movements at the knee joint.
 The pain will result when one or more of these bones are not properly aligned.
 Let’s look at the knee joint (bones), ligaments, tendons, cartilage, and menisci.
 A closer look will help you understand the importance of effective knee pain treatment.